 Whether you’re building a second family room, a guest area or enlarging the kitchen, having more square footage in your residence is sure to be convenient.
 Just keep in mind you need to think over the heating and cooling needs of the new space.
 One of those considerations should include whether you should upgrade your HVAC system for a home addition in Fort Wayne.
 Our instructions will help you as you take the first step in the process.

 Option 1: No Upgrade Required

-Option 2: HVAC System Upgrade
+Option 2: Install a New HVAC System

-Option 3: Install a Ductless Mini-Split
+Option 3: Get a Ductless Mini-Split

 - The old and additional rooms have varying heating and cooling needs.

 - You want to add air conditioning to your home without putting in or lengthening the ductwork.

 If you need help figuring out which HVAC option is a good match, let Rolf Griffin Service Experts provide our suggestions.
 We have years of experience helping homeowners adjust their indoor comfort, with a dedication to efficiency and eco-friendly HVAC solutions.